Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Main Result

 Note that the robust CBF condition \eqref{pro:main_pro3} explicitly depends on the time-varying upper error bound, ${\bar{e}}$.
-A similar method was initially used in \cite{dacs2022robust} to address robustness against unmodeled system dynamics by estimating the effect of the disturbance on the CBF requirement.
-While safety was guaranteed in that prior work, uncertainty compensation via estimation was not considered, and the proposed safety filter \cite{dacs2022robust} may perform poorly.
+A similar method was used in \cite{dacs2022robust} to address robustness against unmodeled system dynamics by estimating the effect of the disturbance on the CBF.
+While safety was guaranteed in \cite{dacs2022robust}, uncertainty compensation via estimation was not considered, and the proposed safety filter may perform poorly.

-By Lemma~\ref{lem:Velyap}, the estimation error dynamics is ISS, with ISS Lyapunov function ${V_e}$ (see \eqref{eq:laypfirst}).
-Using this stability property, we incorporate the uncertainty estimator \eqref{eq:bhat}, \eqref{eq:xidot} into the CBF construction with the augmentation of the existing CBF.
-In particular, we modify the CBF $h$ to provide robustness against estimation error $e$:
+By Lemma~\ref{lem:Velyap}, the estimation error is bounded, which is characterized by the Lyapunov function ${V_e}$.
+Using this property, we incorporate the uncertainty estimator \eqref{eq:bhat}, \eqref{eq:xidot} into the CBF construction with the augmentation of the existing CBF.
+In particular, we modify the CBF $h$ to provide robustness against the estimation error $e$: